n6ai/minze/docs/api/index.md

 ### attrs

 Dynamically creates reactive properties for attributes.
-A change to a reactive attribute property will request a component rerender. `attrs` should be an array containing one or more tuples.
+A change to a reactive attribute property will request a component re-render. `attrs` should be an array containing one or more tuples.
-In JavaScript tuples are ordinary arrays, but in TypeScript they are their own type, defining the length of the array and the types of its elements.
+In JavaScript, tuples are ordinary arrays, but in TypeScript they are their own type, defining the length of the array and the types of its elements.

 Every tuple takes up to 2 values.
 The first 1 is required, the second is optional.